syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ### Complex segments

 Multiple segments can be defined one after another.
-To create a connector with multiple segments, define and add the segments to`segments` collection of connector.
+To create a connector with multiple segments, define and add the segments to `connector.segments` collection.
 The Following code example illustrates how to create a connector with multiple segments.

 {% highlight js %}